 Polyurethane manufacturers constantly look for new ways to improve their product offerings and create products that are beneficial to their customers.
 Recently, some polyurethane companies have created a new design for stabilizing building foundations utilizing polyurethane foam.

-This form of polyurethane can be used in the initial construction of a building, but also in the repair of existing foundations.
-In fact, some companies use the foam to fill gaps as large as five feet across.
+This form of polyurethane can be used in the initial construction of a building and repair existing foundations.
+In fact, some companies use foam to fill gaps as large as five feet across.

-Other polyurethane foam products give other benefits, such as concrete lifting and treanch-breaking.
-Customers who have used polyurethane foam rave about the benefits.
+Other polyurethane foam products give other benefits, such as concrete lifting and trench-breaking.
 With foam, it is possible to completely restore an area that would otherwise have to be torn down.
-That is a benefit that simply cannot be ignored.
+That is a benefit that cannot be ignored.

-If you are facing foundation and construction issues, consider using polyurethane foam to fix it before it is too late.
+If you are facing foundation and construction issues, consider using polyurethane foam to fix them before it is too late.